Menu

 Carlo Capua Chair, Sister Cities International Board of Directors carlo@sistercities.org

-80th Reconciliation Anniversary Year, OBON Society - NAJAS "Good Luck Flag" Return Campaign
+80th Reconciliation Anniversary Year, OBON SOCIETY - NAJAS "Good Luck Flag" Return Campaign

 Over the last 15 years, hundreds of Japanese families have received a “Good Luck Flag” from their fallen soldier relative, bringing longed for closure.
 In 2025, the 80th year of WW2’s end and a twilight time for many of the dwindling number of surviving relatives of the fallen on both sides, our community can help restore many more of these precious remains to their homes.